 When repositioning brands makes sense

-So, you Googled brand repositioning.
+So, you searched for brand repositioning.
+Maybe you just want to ask why brand repositioning is needed.
 Good on you for doing so.
 Repositioning brands is an ongoing and constant process.
 The tactical changes in brand repositioning ensure the brand’s continued relevance to the target market.

 Call us to talk about it in more detail.
-There are many reasons CMOs, brand directors, and marketing executives consider repositioning brands.
+CMOs, brand directors, and marketing executives consider repositioning brands for many reasons.
 Indeed, acquiring additional brands, merging, or responding to a challenge in the marketplace spark brand changes.

-Based upon our anthropological experiences, we know that the idea of exclusivity attracts prospects/customers and glues existing customers to your brand.
+Based on our anthropological experiences, exclusivity attracts prospects/customers and glues existing customers to your brand.

 This wall allows the brand to be distinct.
 It demands the prospect make an emotional choice.
-As a result, well-constructed brands are both different and better than competitive offerings.
+As a result, well-constructed brands are both different and better than competitive offerings, not because of rational attributes.
+They feel different and better because of personal identification (like exclusivity).

 Repositioning brands is a means to clarify that difference.
 You reposition your brand to arise distinctly from the market clutter.